fresearchgroup/Modifications-to-edX-Platform/README.md

 Now Run **celery beat** using manage.py:
 `./manage.py cms celery beat`

+Access RCMS-Admin Panel using **http://localhost:8001/rcms** and signin using admin/superuser account which you created earlier during installation process.
+To Access University Panel on Remote-Machine: **http://(Your Public IP):8001/rcms** and signin with University Account.
+The University Account is a user-account verified by Django-admin of edX.
+Just go to Django-admin by visiting **http://localhost:8001/admin** log in with your superuser credentials, then go to 'rcms' panel, then 'universities', add the user from the dropdown list and enter other details manually.
 ##edX to moodle Synchronisation

 These scripts help you to transfer content from edX to moodle.
 Keep the 'edx_to_moodle_synchronisation' folder at your home directory.